alex8399/file-transfer/README.md

 The file transfer has started.
 ---------------------------------------------------------------------------
 The transfer of file ./text.txt has started.
 The transfer of file ./text.txt has finished.
-The size of ./text.txt is 16342 bites.
+The size of ./text.txt is 16342 bytes.
 ---------------------------------------------------------------------------
 The transfer of file ./bin_file.exe has started.
 The transfer of file ./bin_file.exe has finished.
-The size of ./bin_file.exe is 82856 bites.
+The size of ./bin_file.exe is 82856 bytes.
 ---------------------------------------------------------------------------
 The file transfer has finished.
 Connection was closed.